TrippleAWap/LoseAnotherRealm/README.md

 A Realm/Server crasher made using the bedrock-protocol packet which bypasses fairplay and all automods!

 # MADE SOLELY BY trippleawap
+📣 THE CODE IS NOT FULLY OPTIMISED WILL BE OPTIMIZED UPON THE NEXT MASSIVE UDPATE 📣

+⚠️ THIS IS NOT 100% FINISHED BUT NO UPDATES WILL BE PROMISED ⚠️

+💥 WE ARE NOT RESPONSIBLE FOR YOUR ACTIONS AND THIS MAY RESULT IN A BAN 💥
 # INSTALLATION
 > Download GIT https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe
 > Download NodeJS https://nodejs.org/dist/v20.10.0/node-v20.10.0-x64.msi